kritinelavelli/100-days-of-code/Log.md

 # 100 Days Of Code - Log

+## Day 2-10: September 8-16, 2020

+Been working on design improvements for the portfolio mostly in Figma.
+Came up with 5 iterations of design.
+Still not happy with the layout.
+Think I will take a break and go back to working on the content to start with and then come back to the layout.

 ## Day 1: September 7, 2020

 Improved the card grid and created card component.
 I need more structure to keep this going.
 Maybe need to start doing coding puzzles to keep me on track.